mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Why don't clients mark a server unknown when an RTT command fails?
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-In the streaming protocol, clients use the isMaster command on a dedicated connection to measure a server's RTT.
+In the streaming protocol, clients use the hello or legacy hello command on a dedicated connection to measure a server's RTT.
 However, errors encountered when running the RTT command MUST NOT mark a server Unknown.
 We reached this decision because the dedicate RTT connection does not come from a connection pool and